Abdülmecid II: Exile and death

 Abdulmejid and his family lived a quiet life in Nice.
 They chose not to reside with Mehmed VI who had already established himself in Sanremo.
 Abdulmejid believed he alone should hold power of attorney to recover lost family properties in post Ottoman countries, especially in Iraq.
 Mehmed VI objected to Abdulmejid's use of the title Caliph because he never renounced the title for himself, and believed he should have power of attorney.
 This feud ended upon Mehmed's death in 1926, and in a conference of the royal family, Abdulmejid was effectively declared the familial patriarch.
 He believed in this conference that Mustafa Kemal's regime was soon to collapse, and a restoration of the monarchy was imminent, though this never happened.

 He was also in a difficult financial situation, one third of his income came from the emir of Afghanistan and an Indian maharaja.
 In 1930 and 31 his daughter Dürrüşehvar Sultan and his niece Nilüfer Hanım Sultan married the sons of the Nizam of Hyderabad, one of the richest people in the world; thanks to this, his financial situation improved.
 As he did not get the anticipated support from the Islamic world for the restoration of the caliphate, he started to focus more on worship, painting, and music.

 Abdulmejid, who later settled in Paris, used to perform Friday prayers at the Grand Mosque of Paris with other Muslims in the region.
-After the departure of his very fond grandchildren and son, who left France to marry the Kavala princes of Egypt, he spent painful days alone.
+After the departure of his very fond grandchildren and son, who left France to marry the Kavala Egyptian royals, he spent painful days alone.
 He wrote a 12-volume book of memoirs, preserved by his daughter Dürrüşehvar Sultan.

 On 23 August 1944, Abdulmejid II died at his house in the 15th Avenue du Maréchal Mounoury, Paris, due to a heart attack.
 His death coincided with the Liberation of Paris from the German occupation.
 Despite the efforts of Dürrüşehvar Sultan, the Turkish government did not permit his funeral to be held in Turkey.
 Subsequently, his remains were preserved at the Grand Mosque of Paris for ten years.
 Finally, when the mosque could no longer maintain his body, his body was subsequently moved to Medina, where he was then buried.
 His predecessor, Mehmed VI, was buried in Damascus, by Faisal I. This is explained by the prohibition imposed by the Kemalists, Atatürk and then İnönü, who prohibited the former caliph from being buried in Turkey.

 His daughter had hoped to bury him in her in-laws' princely state of Aurangabad, India.
 However, due to circumstances arising from World War II, transporting his remains proved difficult.
 He was eventually laid to rest in Jannat al-Baqi.
 Dürrüşehvar Sultan remained deeply resentful that the Turkish Republic did not allow her father to be laid to rest on Turkish soil, and towards the end of her life, she expressed her wishes not to be buried in Turkey.